halfmvsq/entropy/README.md

 * Local modifications to the ImGui file browser (https://github.com/AirGuanZ/imgui-filebrowser)

-### Development libraries (Linux)
+### Development libraries for Debian Linux

-You may need to install additional development libraries for xrandr, xinerama, xcursor, and xi on Linux.
+You may need to install additional development libraries for the Mesa 3D Graphics Library, Xrandr, Xinerama, Xcursor, and xi on Linux.
 On Debian, this can be done using

-`sudo apt-get install libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`
+`sudo apt-get install libgl1-mesa-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`

 ### External resources